gl-inet/docs3.x/docs/app/captive_portal.md

 5) Apply the configuration.

-For wired desktop client, please use browser to access a http(not https) website, e.g. `http://apple.com/?` , then you will see the portal.
+For wired desktop client, please use browser to access a http(not https) website, e.g. `http://neverssl.com` or `http://apple.com/?` , then you will see the portal.

 Below is the Portal on iPhone, click the "GET CONNECTED" button to access the internet.
 On Android and desktop platform, it's a similar interface.